bverfurth/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+   -JWT are stateless and sessions are stateful

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+   -Bcrypt hashes the password before storing it so the original password cannot be seen in the database.

 3. How are unit tests different from integration and end-to-end testing?

+   -Unit tests are testing individual tests, integration is where tests check to see how things run with the rest of the code.
+End-to-end is testing interaction from the client side.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+   -Allows writing smaller code having single responsibility rather than monolithic procedures with multiple responsibilitie